Updated April 23. 2021

 Open Hack Night has always been run on a volunteer basis.

 In times past, we had a regular enough crowd that there was almost always at least one member there by 6pm to make sure the door was open to let members of the general public in.
-But in order to open the shop, we’ll need someone with a key who’s willing to head down to the shop and make sure we’re open for that 2 hour window again.
+It is our hope that increased vaccinations among our members will allow us to find more volunteer hosts, once restriction levels ease again.

 For the most up to date information, visit us in our Slack chatroom.